 - Subd.
+3. Forests.
+Specifies appropriations totaling \$12,476,000 for various projects restoring, enhancing, and protecting the state's forests. - Subd.
 4. Wetlands.
 Specifies appropriations totaling \$22,389,000 for various projects restoring, enhancing, and protecting the state's wetlands. - Subd.
 5. Habitats.
-Specifies appropriations totaling \$52,254,000 for various other habitat projects and the conservation partners legacy grant program. - Subd.
+Specifies appropriations totaling \$49,254,000 for various other habitat projects and the conservation partners legacy grant program. - Subd.
 6. Administration.
 Specifies appropriations totaling \$1,491,000 for administration, including administrative costs of the LSOHC and contract management services from the Department of Natural Resources (DNR). - Subd.
 7. Availability of appropriation.
 States that money appropriated may not be spent on activities unless they are directly related to and necessary for a specific appropriation and are specified in the accomplishment plan and may not be spent on indirect costs or other institutional overhead charges that are not directly related to a specific appropriation.
 Provides for the availability of funding depending on the use of the funds and whether or not federal funds are also used. - Subd.
 8. Payment conditions and capital equipment expenditures.
 Requires all agreements to be administered on a reimbursement basis unless otherwise provided.
 Allows reasonable amounts to be advanced in some circumstances if approved as part of an accomplishment plan.
 Requires capital expenditures that exceed \$10,000 to be itemized and approved as part of an accomplishment plan. - Subd.
 9. Mapping.
 Requires recipients of an appropriation to submit geographic information on lands acquired in fee with the appropriation that are open to the public for hunting and fishing to the DNR for mapping. - Subd.
-10. Opportunities for youth.
-Requires recipients of an appropriation to contact the DNR, in writing, to determine whether opportunities to coordinate with recipients of grants from the no child left inside grant program or other opportunities are available to provide conservation training and education to racially, ethnically, and economically diverse youth.
-Requires recipients to contact the Conservation Corps Minnesota, in writing, and consider their services.
-Requires a copy of the written contacts to be filed with the LSOHC. - Subd.
-11. Carryforwards.
+10. Carryforwards.
 Extends the availability of a number of previous appropriations. - Subd.
-12. Extension of certain appropriations.
+11. Extension of certain appropriations.
 Establishes a process for recipients to receive a one-year extension on money expiring June 30, 2021.